Miguel07Alm/reddit-bot/README.md

 # Reddit Niche Bot

 This repository contains a Reddit Niche Bot that searches Reddit for specific keywords in posts and comments.
-It then sends email notifications and generates daily reports using OpenAI's API.
+It then sends email notifications and generates daily reports using Gemini's API.
 The bot is designed to run continuously, checking for new content on Reddit and sending alerts.

 ## Features